Kate Digby

 Dance

 Digby has previously served on the faculties of The Boston Conservatory, the Conservatory Division of the Longy School of Music, Roxbury Community College, and New York University's Athletic Department.
-She holds an MFA in Dance from the University of Wisconsin-Milwaukee, a BFA from the Boston Conservatory, and teaching certifications in Yoga, The Batdorf Technique, Moving for Life Dance Exercise for Health® and Body-Mind Dancing™.
-In 2023 she will complete her certification as a Movement Analyst from the Laban/Bartenieff Institute of Movement Studies in NYC.
+She holds an MFA in Dance from the University of Wisconsin-Milwaukee, a CMA (graduate certificate) from the Laban/Bartenieff Institute of Movement Studies, and a BFA from the Boston Conservatory.
+Digby is currently pursuing certification as a Dance Movement Therapist.